Development Documentation (main branch) - For stable release docs, see docs.rs/eidetica

 Source

-Create a new atomic transaction on this database with specific parent tips
+Create a new atomic transaction on this database anchored at a specific snapshot.

-This creates a new atomic transaction that will have the specified entries as parents instead of using the current database tips.
+The transaction’s parents are taken from the provided snapshot’s tips instead of the database’s current state.
 This allows creating complex DAG structures like diamond patterns for testing and advanced use cases.

 §Arguments